BertrandDeSaintBezier/AdAstra/DONTSTOPMENOW.md

 - [ ] Get published in a magazine or into a photography gallery
 - [ ] Go to a jazz bar for an open-jam session

-**PROJECTS : Kubika, demo projects like Allocators, Memory Arena implementations, etc.**
+**OUTPUT : Kubika, demo projects like Allocators, Memory Arena implementations, etc.**

 ### 9 Months
 - [ ] Finish all networking books